github-changelog-generator/github-changelog-generator/README.md

 For example:

-When I found a closed bug, it's very useful know which release fixed it.
+When you find a closed bug, it is very useful to know which release fixed it.
-In this case, you can easily find the issue by \# in `CHANGELOG.md`.
+So that you can easily find the issue by \# in `CHANGELOG.md`.

 - it's not quite as easy to find this in handwritten releases notes
 - a generated file saves you the trouble of remembering everything;
   sometimes people forget to add things to a handwritten file

-Ultimately, I think GitHub Releases is ideal for end-users.
+Ultimately, I think GitHub Releases are ideal for end-users.
 Meanwhile, `CHANGELOG.md` lives right in the repository, with its detailed list of changes, which is handy for developers.
 Finally, there's nothing wrong with using GitHub Releases alongside `CHANGELOG.md` in this combination.